Monster Warriors

-Monster Warriors is an original Canadian television series which aired on YTV in Canada and also on Jetix since April 2006 in the United Kingdom.
-It was created by Wilson Coneybeare and produced by Coneybeare Stories.
+Monster Warriors is a Canadian television series that aired on YTV in Canada and also on Jetix since April 2006 in the United Kingdom.
+It was created by Wilson Coneybeare and produced by Coneybeare Stories and distributed by Bejuba!
+Entertainment.
 The series concluded its run on July 26, 2008, with a TV movie titled Monster Warriors Finale on YTV.

 Plot

 Season 1

-The series, a purposely campy cross between the Power Rangers and Ghostbusters, follows the adventures of four teenagers fighting to safeguard Capital City from the vengeful wrath of insane and disgruntled old B-Movie director Klaus Von Steinhauer who possesses the ability to bring his cinematic monsters to life ("I make ze monsters big!").
+The series, a purposely campy cross between the Power Rangers, Scooby-Doo and Ghostbusters, follows the adventures of four teenagers fighting to safeguard Capital City from the vengeful wrath of insane and disgruntled old B-Movie director Klaus Von Steinhauer who possesses the ability to bring his cinematic monsters to life ("I make ze monsters big!").
 Over the course of the series, various story arcs occur that expand the series' cast and city locations.
 Each week sees the teens customize common household objects into useful weapons to fight against monstrous creations.

 Season 2

 The battle continues as the Monster Warriors work from their new hideout: a deserted secret bomb shelter beneath Luke's house.
 The newly outfitted warriors get caught in the battle between Von Steinhauer and the new Mystery Monster Maker.
 The new monsters are half animal, half machine.